yapplabs/ember-cli-bourbon/README.md

 a bower dependency.
 (The newer bourbon 4.0.x is not compatible with node-sass at the time of this writing).

-The addon will make bourbon available in the app/styles tree during build, so you just need to add the following to your `app.scss`:

-    @import "bourbon";

 ## Dependencies

 Your project should already be set up to handle sass/scss builds.
 If you're not, do so by running: